Russia and Ukraine extend grain deal to help world's poor - ExBulletin

 The warring nations are the world’s two main suppliers of wheat, barley, sunflower oil and other affordable foodstuffs that developing countries depend on.

-Russia has complained that shipments of its fertilizers that its deal with Turkey and the UN was supposed to facilitate are not reaching global markets, a problem for Moscow since the new law took effect. agreement in August.
+Russia has complained that shipments of its fertilizers – which its deal with Turkey and the UN was supposed to facilitate – are not reaching global markets, a problem for Moscow since the new law took effect. agreement in August.
 It was nevertheless renewed in November for four additional months.

-Stéphane Dujarric, spokesman for UN Secretary-General Antonio Guterres, said in a statement that 25 million tonnes of grain and foodstuffs had been delivered to 45 countries under the initiative, helping to lower world food prices and to stabilize markets.
+Stéphane Dujarric, spokesman for UN Secretary-General Antonio Guterres, said in a statement that 25 million metric tons (about 28 million tons) of grain and foodstuffs had been delivered to 45 countries under the initiative, helping to lower world food prices and stabilize markets.

 The war in Ukraine pushed food prices to record highs last year and contributed to a global food crisis also linked to the lingering effects of the COVID-19 pandemic and climatic factors like drought.